Study with a learning disability

 Talking with academic staff

 It is important to meet with your lecturers to discuss your individual needs.
-The To tell or not to tell website has information about whether, when and how to discuss your disability with staff.
-A Disability Adviser can develop an Access Plan for you, which will provide information to assist you with your discussion and negotiation with academic staff.
+The ADCET - Disclosure website has information about whether, when and how to discuss your disability with staff.
+An Access and Inclusion Adviser can develop an Access Plan for you, which will provide information to assist you with your discussion and negotiation with academic staff.
 Plan your meeting with academic staff by:

 - Making a time to meet with them